dockup/chatops_deployer/README.md

 Features:

-* Disposable environments using docker and friends
+* Disposable environments using docker-compose
 * Simple API to deploy apps in github repos
 * Hubot ready
 * Works with Github webhooks